marcorussi/iot_eth_server/README.md

 This project has been developed with a STM32F411E-DISCO board connected to an Ethernet1 Xplained Pro Extension Kit through SPI interface.
 The firmware has been developed on top of FreeRTOS+TCP.
 A dedicated 'NetworkInterface' module has been developed to port the TCP/IP stack on KSZ8851SNL through STM32F4's SPI peripheral.
 The default local name is iot_server.local, provided through LLMNR service.
+The firmware can be modified to send any sensors data through the TCP/IP connection as desired.
+Each data string sent from the server contains date and time based on RTC module of the microcontroller.
+The default date and time set at initialisation is 01/07/18 10:00:00.

 **Install**